Ancient Egyptian units of measurement: Length

 Egyptian units of length are attested from the Early Dynastic Period.
 Although it dates to the 5th dynasty, the Palermo stone recorded the level of the Nile River during the reign of the Early Dynastic pharaoh Djer, when the height of the Nile was recorded as 6 cubits and 1 palm (about 3.217 m).
 A Third Dynasty diagram shows how to construct an elliptical vault using simple measures along an arc.
 The ostracon depicting this diagram was found near the Step Pyramid of Saqqara.
 A curve is divided into five sections and the height of the curve is given in cubits, palms, and digits in each of the sections.

 At some point, lengths were standardized by cubit rods.
 Examples have been found in the tombs of officials, noting lengths up to remen.
 Royal cubits were used for land measures such as roads and fields.
 Fourteen rods, including one double-cubit rod, were described and compared by Lepsius.
 Two examples are known from the Saqqara tomb of Maya, the treasurer of Tutankhamun.
 Another was found in the tomb of Kha (TT8) in Thebes.
 These cubits are about 52.5 cm long and are divided into palms and hands: each palm is divided into four fingers from left to right and the fingers are further subdivided into ro from right to left.
-The rules are also divided into hands so that for example one foot is given as three hands and fifteen fingers and also as four palms and sixteen fingers.
+The rulers are also divided into hands so that for example one foot is given as three hands and fifteen fingers and also as four palms and sixteen fingers.

 Surveying and itinerant measurement were undertaken using rods, poles, and knotted cords of rope.
 A scene in the tomb of Menna in Thebes shows surveyors measuring a plot of land using rope with knots tied at regular intervals.
 Similar scenes can be found in the tombs of Amenhotep-Sesi, Khaemhat and Djeserkareseneb.
 The balls of rope are also shown in New Kingdom statues of officials such as Senenmut, Amenemhet-Surer, and Penanhor.